 Retail & Consumer Service Division

-Focused on a diverse range of business that can respond to consumer needs both in Japan and overseas.
-These include our food distribution, shopping center management, brand, consumer goods distribution, textile, and real estate businesses.
+The Retail & Consumer Service Division is focused on a diverse range of businesses that respond to consumer needs both in Japan and overseas, strengthening its functions, including its retail digital transformation and marketing functions.
+These businesses include food and consumer goods distribution, marine products, shopping center management, and real estate.

 Strengths of the Division

 - ●Networks and customer bases established over many years throughout Asia

-- ●Food and retail businesses developed to meet the needs appropriate to each ASEAN country’s development
+- ●Retail businesses developed to meet the needs of ASEAN countries based on their stage of development

-- ●Expertise in management and investment to increase the value of shopping centers
+- ●Expertise in management and investment for increasing value of shopping centers

-- ●A supply base of food products and consumer goods suitable for diversifying lifestyles
+- ●Supply base for food products and consumer goods matched to diversifying lifestyles

-- ●Top market shares in importing live cattle, horses, and frozen North American beef in Japan
+- ●Top market share in importing frozen North American beef to Japan

-- ●Increase in domestic demand accompanying an expansion of the middle-income segment due to economic development in China and the ASEAN region
+- ●Increase in demand in China, India, and the ASEAN region accompanying an expansion of the middle-income segment due to economic development in these areas

 - ●Rising demand for Japanese technologies to improve productivity and to address the higher labor costs that stem from labor shortages

-- ●Rising interest in Japan’s food culture (including washoku), and westernization of food
+- ●Rising interest in Japan’s food culture (including Japanese cuisine) and diversification of food

-- ●Demand in Japanese society for women‘s participation in the workforce and demand for talent development and new job/industry creation in Asian countries
+- ●Demand in Japanese society for women’s participation in the workforce; demand for talent development and new job/industry creation in Asian countries

 - ●Revisions to legal and regulatory systems in Asian countries

 - ●Cost increases due to stricter food quality control in Asia

-- ●Pressure on earnings from business/ trading due to drastic fluctuations in foreign exchange rates
+- ●Pressure on earnings from businesses and trading due to drastic fluctuations in foreign exchange rates

-- ●Increase in risks related to human rights and the environment issues due to expansion of manufacturing businesses
+- ●Increase in risks related to human rights and environmental issues due to expansion of manufacturing businesses

 - ●Shrinkage of market associated with population decline in Japan

-- ●The effects of future changes in work and lifestyle habits on the real estate industry
+- ●Effects of future changes in work and lifestyle habits on the real estate industry

-As a result of the spread of the COVID-19 pandemic, lockdowns and states of emergency were declared worldwide, leading to a sharp drop in consumption.
-The situation also triggered great changes in lifestyles and consumption trends, and it can be considered to be an important turning point that shows that consumers’ tastes and needs are becoming more diverse than ever before.
+The COVID-19 pandemic caused a massive slump in consumption around the world.
+The situation also triggered substantial changes in lifestyles and consumption trends, and it can be considered to be an important turning point that shows consumers’ tastes and needs are becoming more diverse than ever before.